wahn/jan_walter_org/_posts/2016-10-18-theater-luxrender.markdown

 ## Radiance

 The original [Radiance][radiance] renderings show some patterns on the floor and walls.
-The also simulate wavy curtains via some surface normal perturbation:
+They also simulate wavy curtains via some surface normal perturbation:

 <img src="/assets/theater_radiance_corner.png" alt="Radiance